 Cover the pan very tightly with aluminum foil.
 You really want to create a tight seal here.

-Bake the spare ribs for 1 hour and 45 minutes, then remove the foil.
+Bake the spare ribs for 1 hour and 45 minutes at 300 degrees, then remove the foil.
 They will look fairly unglazed at this point.

 Take half the remaining barbecue sauce and baste the ribs.

 Bake the ribs uncovered for another 30 minutes.
 They should be starting to get some caramelization on the edges, but they need another basting.
 So baste the ribs with the remaining barbecue sauce, about 1/3 cup.

 Bake the ribs another 20 to 30 minutes in the oven.
 They should look wonderfully glazed by now.

 Remember to remove the silverskin from the ribs.
 You don’t want to eat it and it’s very hard to even bite through.